casephonegap/wifiInfo/README.md

 # wifiInfo
-get connection info and level on android device
+wifiInfo function on Android devices to get connected SSID and connection level